 The definition of diversity and inclusion is broadening as more diverse faces, ages, genders, and abled bodies grace beauty campaigns.
 Videos trending across social media reveal and celebrate skin texture by showcasing real people, with real, untouched skin.
 Brands are responding by moving away from the “flawless” youth marketing and are embracing “healthy” faces that better represent the growing spectrum of beauty.

 Brands can further champion diversity and inclusion by using universal design principles in their product design.
-Beauty is still largely inaccessible to people with disabilities: palettes that don’t accommodate braille or textured stickers, caps without knobs or handles, and so much more.
+Beauty is still largely inaccessible to disabled people: palettes that don’t accommodate braille or textured stickers, caps without knobs or handles, and so much more.
 Brands that make beauty more accessible will become trailblazers in this valued space, and further expand the market for their products.

 “Edutainment” videos delivering quick, informative content on skin health have soared in popularity.
 This hunger set the stage for microbiome skincare: focusing on building a healthy skin barrier by working with your skin, instead of fighting it.